-You can track the status of your optimization by clicking on the words "Optimization in Progress", visible directly below your Total Optimized Savings balance visible in the upper-right corner of your Max Dashboard.
-You can also click on "Optimizations" at the top of your screen, and then select the date of your most recent optimization.
-You will then see a diagram illustrating each of the funds transfers, as pictured below:
+You can track the status of your optimization by clicking on the word "Optimizations" at the top of your screen (or, if you’re using a mobile device, in the menu bar) and then select the date of your most recent optimization.
+You will then see a diagram illustrating each of the requested funds transfers, as pictured below: